 A Roadmap to Multi-Arm Bandit Algorithms

-Recently, I've been reading Bandit Algorithms by Tor Lattimore and Csaba Szepesvári and discussing it in a reading group.
-I thought it might be nice to step back for a moment and summarize, at a very high-level some of the major questions one might ask when thinking about or characterizing a bandit problem!
+Recently, I’ve been reading Bandit Algorithms by Tor Lattimore and Csaba Szepesvári and discussing it in a reading group.
+I thought it might be nice to step back for a moment and summarize, at a very high-level some major questions one might ask when thinking about or characterizing a bandit problem!

 If you aren’t familiar with bandit algorithms yet, no worries!
 I hope to do a nice write-up on them as my group progresses through the Bandit Algorithm text (it’s really good!).
 But for now, let me give a short-and-sweet summary:

 Bandit algorithms are a type of learning algorithm that can perform in uncertain environments.
 Specifically, they get their name from the idea of a slot machine.
 It may have many arms and pulling an arm may give you a reward.
 The idea is that through balancing exploration and exploitation, a bandit algorithm may come to understand the underlying reward distributions for each arm, allowing for the learner to exploit and attain the best cumulative reward possible.

 So, why are they called bandits?
 Because they take all your money (or rather, slot machines do lol).

 As we’ll see from some of these questions I’m pulling out and highlighting, bandit algorithms provide a very general formulation for a lot of learning problems, so long as we retain certain key assumptions (such as choosing an action today doesn’t change the actions available tomorrow).
 For more complex learning problems, reinforcement learning becomes necessary!

 The questions we’ll consider in this post include: